John Santos Sextet

 Starting when he was 20, he created three bands that have been critical forces in Latin Jazz — Orquesta Tipica Cienfuegos, Orquesta Batachanga, and the Machete Ensemble, which lasted 21 years and played the Healdsburg Jazz Festival in 2005.
 With posts at several area colleges, and many workshops under his belt, John is deeply committed to music education, with emphasis on the various African strains in Latin Jazz.

-John returns to the festival this year with a sextet performing “A Puerto Rico con Amor” on the Healdsburg Plaza, a tribute to a vital U.S. territory that has been woefully neglected since being devastated by Hurricane Maria in September.
+John returns to the festival this year with a sextet performing “A Puerto Rico Mi Amor” on the Healdsburg Plaza, a tribute to a vital U.S. territory that has been woefully neglected since being devastated by Hurricane Maria in September.
 This show will be personal for John, and for his bandmate Pedro Pastrana, who was born and raised in Puerto Rico and plays the cuatro, a guitar that is the official instrument of his land.
-The other players include some of the best Latin jazz players in the Bay Area: bassist Saul Sierra, pianist Marco Diaz, guitarist-singer Jose Roberto Hernandez, and Santos on his battery of percussion instruments.
+The other players include some of the best Latin jazz players in the Bay Area: bassist Saul Sierra, pianist Marco Diaz, guitarist-singer Jose Roberto Hernandez, drummer David Flores and Santos on his battery of percussion instruments.
 And while it’s being driven into a frenzy of dancing, the audience might be lucky enough to get an earful from John on exactly what Puerto Rico has contributed to this music that we love.